error454/error454.github.com/_posts/2017-03-09-death-tick.md

 I didn't even get around to showing how amazingly fast Sk is to iterate on or how useful it is as a super powered command prompt.
 All of these firing patterns were made in a live running game, where hot-recompiling literally took less than a second.
 Honestly, breaking the habit of reflexively hitting ESC in-between each prototype is harder than learning the language itself.

-Skookum Script is a [free plugin](http://skookumscript.com/download/) available on the Unreal Engine marketplace, I'd recommend giving it a try.
+SkookumScript is a [free plugin](http://skookumscript.com/download/) available on the Unreal Engine marketplace, I'd recommend giving it a try.